The Special Service Charge Trap in Florida Public Records

 Default: not chargeable

 Routine redaction is part of the agency's basic duty.
-The default is that the agency cannot bill the requester for the time spent reviewing records to determine whether material is exempt.
+The default is that the agency cannot bill you for the time spent reviewing records to decide if material is exempt.

-When the request is voluminous and the review for exemptions is genuinely time-consuming, the special service charge can apply.
-The First District in AHCA v.
+When the request is large and the review for exemptions is really time-consuming, the special service charge can apply.
+The First District ruled on this in AHCA v.
 Zuckerman Spaeder, LLP, 221 So.
 3d 1260 (Fla.
-1st DCA 2017), and the Second District in City of St. Petersburg v.
+1st DCA 2017).
+The Second District did the same in City of St. Petersburg v.
 Dorchester Holdings, LLC, 331 So.
 3d 799 (Fla.
-2d DCA 2021), recognized that exemption review for large requests can support a charge.
+2d DCA 2021).
+Exemption review for large requests can support a charge.
 Routine review of a small request cannot.

 How to push back on an inflated invoice (step by step)

-1. Demand the breakdown in writing.
+- Demand the breakdown in writing.
 Ask for the employee, the hourly rate, and the time estimate.
-The Third District in Miami Dade College v.
+The Third District ruled in Miami Dade College v.
 Nader + Museu I, LLLP, 373 So.
 3d 10 (Fla.
-3d DCA 2022), confirmed that an agency that fails to provide a cost estimate cannot later insist on the bill.
+3d DCA 2022).
+An agency that fails to give a cost estimate cannot later insist on the bill.

-2. Ask the agency to apply the lowest-paid qualified employee where reasonable.
+- Ask the agency to use the lowest-paid qualified employee where it makes sense.

-3. Narrow the request by date range, custodians, file types, or subject.
-Most invoices shrink dramatically when the universe shrinks.
+- Narrow the request by date range, custodians, file types, or subject.
+Most invoices shrink fast when the universe shrinks.

-4. Ask for inspection in lieu of copies for items you can review on site.
+- Ask for inspection in place of copies for items you can review on site.

-5. Propose batching (rolling production over weeks rather than a single dump).
+- Propose batching.
+Rolling production over weeks instead of a single dump.

-7. Preserve the §119.12 mandamus posture if the inflated charge functions as a denial.
+- Preserve the §119.12 mandamus posture if the inflated charge works as a denial.
 See the next section.

 When the inflated charge becomes a §119.12 unlawful refusal

-Under Lee, an excessive or unwarranted special service charge that deters access is itself an unlawful condition for fee-shifting purposes.
-A charge designed to make the request impossible is functionally a denial.
-If you have to escalate to mandamus, the full ladder for stalls and denials, including the 5-business-day pre-suit notice under section 119.12(1)(b), is laid out in the companion piece on what to do when an agency goes silent.
+Under Lee, a bloated or unwarranted special service charge that deters access is itself an unlawful condition for fee-shifting.
+A charge built to make the request impossible is, in effect, a denial.
+If you have to escalate to mandamus, the full ladder for stalls and denials is in the companion piece.
+That includes the 5-business-day pre-suit notice under section 119.12(1)(b).
+See what to do when an agency goes silent.

-On payment disputes, an agency cannot ban a requester from future requests over a non-payment fight (Smith v.
+On payment disputes, an agency cannot ban a requester from future requests over a non-payment fight.
+See Smith v.
 State, 335 So.
 3d 795 (Fla.
-2d DCA 2022)) provided the requester eventually pays a legitimate prior charge.
-The agency may require a reasonable advance deposit for an extensive request (Highlands County v.
-Colby), but the deposit-and-delay loop cannot be used to frustrate access.
+2d DCA 2022).
+The requester does have to eventually pay a valid prior charge.
+The agency may require a reasonable advance deposit for a large request.
+See Highlands County v.
+Colby.
+But the deposit-and-delay loop cannot be used to block access.

 Frequently asked questions